 Mazi Heydary is a lifelong student of martial arts.
-Mazi has spent the last 39 years training in various martial arts, including Okinawan Kempo Karate and Tae Kwon Do, and has spent his past 18 years developing his understanding of Gracie Jiu-Jitsu.
+Mazi has been training in various martial arts, including Okinawan Kempo Karate and Tae Kwon Do since 1975.
+Since 1996 he has been developing his understanding of Gracie Jiu-Jitsu.
+He began his Jiu Jitsu training under Greg Thompson, Team R.O.C. founder and first Royce Gracie Black Belt in North Carolina.
 After decades of dedication, Mazi earned his Black Belt from Ultimate Fighting Championship Hall of Fame member Royce Gracie.
-Mazi currently trains under Royce Gracie, Rodrigo Gracie, and Greg Thompson, Team R.O.C. founder and Royce Gracie Black Belt.

 In addition to being the head instructor at the Chapel Hill Gracie Jiu-Jitsu Academy and owner of Train for Life, Mazi also heads the University of North Carolina’s Jiu-Jitsu Club.